 Typically, comprehensive claims don’t cause car insurance rates to rise.
 This is because comprehensive auto insurance claims mainly come from incidents you have no control over.

 However, there is the possibility that your car insurance rates could be raised due to the number of claims you’ve made.

 Tips for filing a vandalism insurance coverage claim

 - Get a police report.
 Your insurer will require one for any claim.
 And police might not make your defaced car a top priority, but the information gives them additional data.

 - Document the damage.
 Take photos, note missing items, and get copies of any paperwork.
 Gather receipts for stolen or damaged aftermarket items.

 - Protect the car from further loss.
 Broken windows should be covered to prevent weather damage.
-The car can be moved to prevent additional damage once police have given the OK.
+The car can be moved to prevent additional damage once the police allow it.
 And material such as eggs that can damage paint if left to dry can be rinsed off.

 - Contact your insurer.
 Insurance companies can help guide you through the process.
 Ask about towing and rental car reimbursement.